 Coronavirus Job Retention Scheme (Furlough Leave)

-A few days ago HMRC launched their Coronavirus Job Retention Scheme in an effort to avoid business closures.
+HMRC have launched their Coronavirus Job Retention Scheme in an effort to avoid business closures.
 This scheme allows all UK employers a grant of up to £2,500 per employee, to cover 80% of the wages of employees where the employer cannot cover employee costs due to coronavirus and as such they have been asked to stand down but have not been made formally redundant.
 They are referred to as “furloughed workers”.

 All UK businesses are eligible with a PAYE system set up before 28 February, and all employees on PAYE are covered under the Scheme.